GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 reward.
 My actions in the service of helping others and being true to myself must be justified by a consistent goal.

 The key to all of this is in my **ripple**.
 The benefits I make on this world, I hope, will last in the signal of kindness of others.
 There will come a day when my name will be forgotten, everyone I know long dead, but the people I help and the people they help and they help will continue.
 My benefit to the world, my *raison de etre* is in the ripple of goodness that I will create to my highest ability in my own sphere of influence.

 ### Focus on Community

 I live in the domain of the practical and the human.
 I want to be realistic about the benefit I can make in the world.
-This does not mean I should artifically limit the scope of my benefits, but that I focus on helping those within my sphere of influence.
+This does not mean I should artificially limit the scope of my benefits, but that I focus on helping those within my sphere of influence.

 One of my life goals is to have a deep connection with my tribe.
 I don't mean this in a self secluding way.
-The connotation of focusing on your community can come across as a dogwhistle for putting your own people first.
+The connotation of focusing on your community can come across as a dog-whistle for putting your own people first.
 When I say tribe I mean a responsibility to my people across ethnic, class, religious, and political lines.
 I want to seek out those who challenge me to be better and think better.
 I want to make a place in my life for those people, and I want to